kaiorosa1/100-days-of-code/r1-log.md

 I worked on Campo Minado and I implemented a bunch of function.
 It's printing the table completely and I calculated the neighbors bombs and everything.
 Worked as well on FCC problems for 30 minutes or so and I got back to Campo Minado and worked some more on implementing realizarJogada().

+## R1D10

+I've finished CSS Flexbox on FCC.
+It's much like reading documentation.
+Mainly worked on the final design of the final table of Campo Minado.